shauryag2002/Demo-HF/CONTRIBUTING.md

 How to Contribute?

-In this repo you have to add your Name, Year and Intrest of work.
+In this repo you have to add your Name, Year of Graduation and Intrest of work.

 EX :-